 - Milos: Milos’ Plaka with its castle and old churches.

 - Tinos: The Volax plateau on Tinos with its giant granite boulders.

-- Amorgos: The unspoilt villages of Tholaria and Langada on Amorgos.
+- Amorgos: The unspoilt villages of Tholaria and Langada.

-- Paros: The little port of Naoussa on Paros and the island’s mountain villages like Lefkes, Marpissa and Prodromos.
+- Paros: The little port of Naoussa and mountain villages, like Lefkes, Marpissa and Prodromos.

 Experience the best of Cyclades